fedepaol/fedepaol.github.io/source/_posts/2015-09-13-testing-rxjava-observables-subscriptions.markdown

 This works because [toBlocking](http://reactivex.io/RxJava/javadoc/rx/Observable.html#toBlocking%28%29) converts the observable to a blocking one, while [first](http://reactivex.io/documentation/operators/first.html) returns the first emitted element.
 The calling code will wait synchronously until the observer calls onCompleted().

-**The official way to test an observable** is by using a [TestSubscriber](http://reactivex.io/RxJava/javadoc/rx/observers/TestSubscriber.html), an helper subscriber provided directly by the RxJava framework.
+**The official way to test an observable** is by using a [TestSubscriber](http://reactivex.io/RxJava/javadoc/rx/observers/TestSubscriber.html), an helper subscriber provided directly by the RxJava library.
 As with toBlocking, a test subscription is synchronous.
 Here you can find an example: